Ferdinand Marcos: Flight to Hawaii

 At 15:00 PST (GMT+8) on February 25, 1986, Marcos talked to United States Senator Paul Laxalt, a close associate of President Reagan, asking for advice.
 Laxalt advised him to "cut and cut cleanly", to which Marcos expressed his disappointment.
 In the afternoon, Marcos talked to Enrile, asking for safe passage for him and his family, including close allies such as General Ver.
-Finally, at 9:00 p.m., the Marcos family was transported by four Sikorsky HH-3E helicopters to Clark Air Base in Angeles City, about 83 kilometers north of Manila, before boarding US Air Force C-130 planes bound for Andersen Air Force Base in Guam, and finally to Hickam Air Force Base in Hawaii where Marcos arrived on February 26.
+Finally, at 9:00 p.m., the Marcos family was transported by four Sikorsky HH-3E helicopters to Clark Air Base in Angeles City, about 83 kilometers north of Manila, before boarding US Air Force C-130 planes bound for Andersen Air Force Base in Guam and finally to Hickam Air Force Base in Hawaii, where Marcos arrived on February 26.
 He also brought with him 22 crates of cash valued at $717 million, 300 crates of assorted jewelry, $4 million worth of unset precious gems, 65 Seiko and Cartier watches, a 12 by 4 ft box full of pearls, a 3 ft solid gold statue covered in diamonds and other precious stones, $200,000 in gold bullion, nearly $1 million in Philippine pesos, and deposit slips to banks in the United States, Switzerland, and the Cayman Islands worth $124 million.
+His mother, Josefa, was left in Malacañang Palace.
+She died in 1988.

 Initially, there was confusion in Washington as to what to do with Marcos and the 90 members of his entourage.
 Given the special relations Marcos nurtured with Reagan, the former had expectations of favorable treatment.
 However, Reagan kept his distance.
-The State Department in turn assigned former Deputy Chief of Mission to Manila, Robert G. Rich Jr. to be the point of contact.
+The State Department in turn assigned former deputy chief of mission to Manila, Robert G. Rich Jr., to be the point of contact.
 The entourage was first billeted inside the housing facilities of Hickam Air Force Base.
 The State Department announced the Marcoses were not immune from legal charges, and within weeks hundreds of cases had been filed against them.

 Throughout his stay in Hawaii, he and his family enjoyed a high life, living in a luxurious house in Makiki Heights, as Imelda entertained guests at parties, while Filipinos back in the Philippines suffered under the debt Marcos incurred.

 When protestors stormed Malacañang Palace shortly after their departure, it was notoriously discovered that Imelda had left behind over 2,700 pairs of shoes.
-The protesters looted and vandalized the palace, many stole documents, jewelry, food, typewriters, etc.
+The protesters looted and vandalized the palace; many stole documents, jewelry, food, typewriters, etc.

 The Catholic hierarchy and Manila's middle class were crucial to the success of the revolution.
-Contrary to the widely-held notion that the protests were limited to Manila, protests against Marcos also occurred in the provinces and on the islands of Visayas and Mindanao.
+Contrary to the widely held notion that the protests were limited to Manila, protests against Marcos also occurred in the provinces and on the islands of Visayas and Mindanao.